Alstom’s Coradia iLint hydrogen trains active on world’s first 100-percent hydrogen route

 Would you like to view the full interactive map?
 You can request free access here.

-The developments in sustainable rolling stock and the associated infrastructure such as recharging and refuelling are the central theme of the Rail Infra Forum on 12 and 13 October in Berlin.
+The developments in sustainable rolling stock and the associated infrastructure such as recharging and refuelling are the central theme of the Rail Infra Forum on 14-15 March in Rotterdam and online.
 From alternative fuels and batteries in passenger rail to on-track machines, and from recharging batteries under catenary to hydrogen refuelling.
 The programme and speakers can be found on the event website.